Skip to main content

 Often the smartest move.
 If you have CRA arrears, a judgment, or high-interest credit cards alongside the property taxes, we can consolidate everything into one payout so you exit with a single manageable payment.
 We model the blended cost so you see the real number before deciding.

 Yes.
 Once the municipality is paid in full, the tax account is current and any registered tax-arrears certificate is discharged, so the lien clears.
-With the title clean and your credit stabilizing, A-lender pricing typically becomes available again over the following 12-24 months.
+With clean title and a stabilizing file, A-lender pricing typically becomes available again over the following 12–24 months — a planning target, not a guarantee.

 Is this confidential?